John S. Dunn Foundation

 • Medical research focused on cancer and catastrophic diseases

-• Healthcare education and nursing programs
+• Healthcare education and nursing programmes

 • Healthcare facilities serving underserved populations

-• Mental health programs and services
+• Mental health programmes and services

 • Medical infrastructure improvements